DenisSergeevitch/My-DNA-copy/README.md

 A friendly note:
-if you will a clone of mine, please make him with blue eyes instead of the gene responsible for "dad jokes."
+If you will create a clone of mine, please make him with blue eyes instead of the gene responsible for "dad jokes."
 Thank you.

 ________